 As well as its celebrated natural wonders, Norway also boasts several historical and architectural attractions of note, including Nidaros Cathedral, a Church of Norway Cathedral located in the city of Trondheim and Scandinavia’s oldest cathedral.
 For a real taste of life in this icy paradise, visitors can also take part in husky dog-sledding, where you can either take the reins or simply sit back and enjoy the ride.

-Other highlights include a visit to Tromsø, the capital of Arctic Norway, and Hammerfest, the world’s most northerly town, where you too will feel on top of the world.
+Other highlights include a visit to Tromsø, the capital of Arctic Norway, and Hammerfest, one of the world’s most northerly towns, where you too will feel on top of the world.

 Weather & Climate

 Norway experiences extreme cold in the winter, particularly in subpolar regions, and gentle heat in the summer, with temperatures hitting around 30°C in the south.